volatilityfoundation/volatility3/doc/source/Linux.rst

 To create a symbol table please refer this :ref:`symbol-tables:Mac or Linux symbol tables`.
 We can also find some ISF files from `Linux ISF Server <https://isf-server.techanarchy.net/>`_ ,  which is built and maintained by `kevthehermit <https://twitter.com/kevthehermit>`_.
+After creating the file or downloading the file from the ISF server, please place the file under the directory ``volatility3/symbols/linux``.
+Make a directory linux under symbols.

 Listing plugins